 Also, it’s a good idea to ask the contractor if there is a benefit to financing with them directly, such as paying no interest for a certain period of time or receiving a discount on the total cost of the project.

-Only Fix It Once
+Fix It Once and For All

 There’s only one way to make sure you don’t need to fix an issue again, and that’s getting it done right the first time.
 Yes, we know this seems obvious, but hear us out.
 Google “bad contractor,” then immerse yourself in the hundreds of stories about the homeowners who were “taken advantage of” and “never thought it would happen” to them.
 Unfortunately, there are bad actors in the home repair industry.
 Sometimes, it’s intentional.
 Other times, it’s a well-meaning effort, but they simply didn’t know what they were doing.